Casimiro Ynares III

 Casimiro "Jun" Alcantara Ynares III (born March 4, 1973) is a Filipino physician and politician who is currently serving as the mayor of Antipolo since 2022, previously holding the position from 2013 to 2019.
 He previously served as the governor of Rizal from 2007 to 2013, as well as the public information officer of Antipolo from 2019 to 2022 under the mayorship of his wife, Andrea Bautista-Ynares.

-Ynares is the son of former Rizal governors Casimiro "Ito" Ynares Jr. and Rebecca Ynares.
+Ynares is the son of former Rizal governors Casimiro Ynares Jr. and Rebecca Ynares.
 He is the brother of governor Nina Ricci Ynares.

 Early life

 Casimiro Ynares III was born on March 4, 1973 to politician Casimiro "Ito" Ynares Jr., then the mayor of Binangonan, Rizal, and Rebecca Ynares.
 His grandfather, Casimiro Ynares Sr., also served as mayor of Binangonan in the 1950s as well as a Rizal provincial board member.

 Ynares graduated from De La Salle University – Dasmariñas with a degree of Bachelor of Science in Biology Major in Medical Biology.